microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Overview

-FHIR specifies a set of parameters for filtering search results.
+FHIR specifies a set of parameters for aggregating search results.
 Below are several examples.

 |Parameter| Purpose|
 ----------|--------------------------------------------------------------------------------------------------------------------